tarakaprabhuchinta/github-merged-branch-remover/SECURITY.md

 ## Reporting a Vulnerability

-Report a vulnerability by creating issue in this repo.
+Report a vulnerability by sending details of vulnerability to cvstarak@gmail.com.
+You can expect a response in about 48 to 72 hours.